-- >> Comment: When you see something you have an opinion on, click Comment below the post and let everyone know.
+- Comment: When you see something you have an opinion on, click Comment below the post and let everyone know.
 (This action means you'll be notified about all subsequent posts.)
-Often, you'll see a blank comment box already open beneath a post, just inviting you to chime in. - >> Like/React: When you like anything on Facebook, the person who created that content is notified that you like it.
-It's an easy and quick way to say, "Good job!" when you don't have an active comment to make.
-Hover over the Like button to choose from a more specific reaction: Like, Love, Haha, Wow, Sad, Angry.
+Often, you'll see a blank comment box already open beneath a post, just inviting you to chime in. - Like: When you like anything on Facebook, the person who created that content is notified that you like it.
+It's an easy and quick way to say "Good job!" when you don't have an active comment to make.

-Depending on your notification settings, you may be following all posts in a group, only ones from friends, or none.
+Depending on your notification settings, you may be following all posts in a group, only ones from friends, or none at all.
 When you comment on a post or vote on a question, you automatically start following that post.
 Following a post means you'll be notified every time there's a new comment on that post, which can be awesome if you're actively talking about something with group members, or kind of annoying if there are too many people commenting.
 If that happens and the notifications are bothering you, you can always unfollow a post by taking these steps:

-1. Click the More [. . .] icon in the upper-right corner of the post you want to unfollow
+1. Hover your mouse over the post you no longer want to follow.

+A small down arrow appears in the upper right corner of the post.

-This opens a menu of options.
+- 2. Click the down arrow to open a menu of options. - 3.
 Click Turn Off Notifications For This Post.

-TID